Properties of Winning Iterated Prisoner's Dilemma Strategies

 \section{Background}

-The Iterated Prisoner's Dilemma (IPD) is a repeated two player game that models behavioural interactions, and more specifically, interactions where self-interest clashes with collective interest.
-At each turn of the game both players, simultaneously and independently, decide between cooperation (C) and defection (D) whilst having memory of their prior interactions.
-The payoffs for each player, at each turn, is influenced by their own choice and the choice of the other player.
-The payoffs of the game are generally defined by:
+The Iterated Prisoner's Dilemma (\IPD) is a repeated two-player game that models behavioral interactions, specifically interactions where self-interest clashes with collective interest.
+In each turn of the game, both players simultaneously and independently decide between cooperation (\(C\)) and defection (\(D\)).
+This decision is made with the memory of all prior interactions.
+The payoffs for each player at each turn are influenced by their own choice and the choice of the other player.
+To this end, the payoffs of the game are defined by